uxweb/sweet-alert/readme.md

 ## Customize

-If you need to modify the alert message partial, run:
+If you need to customize the alert message partial, run:

 ```bash
     php artisan vendor:publish